Creating a Microsoft Teams Enterprise Workbot

 6

 Click Create new app.
-You'll be redirected to the Microsoft Teams Developer Portal (opens new window).
+You are redirected to the Microsoft Teams Developer Portal (opens new window).

-Keep this page open - you'll need it to complete the setup for your bot.
+Keep this page open to complete the setup for your bot.

 # Step 2: Create a Microsoft Teams app